-Further actions and key goals for 2021
+Further actions and key goals for 2022

-The University recognises that (i) the United Kingdom's exit from the European Union and (ii) its response to the Coronavirus pandemic may require new sources of supplies and equipment to be established.
-As a result, additional measures to develop confidence in new supply chain relationships may be required.
+The University recognises that (i) the United Kingdom's exit from the European Union and (ii) its response to the Coronavirus pandemic continue to require new sources of supplies and equipment to be established.
+As a result, additional measures to develop confidence in new supply chain relationships have been developed and will continue to be required.